Gathering safely with COVID

 Thank you for your cooperation and help as we aim to keep each other healthy and safe.

-For small groups that use the church outside of the worship service, they may continue to work with the pastors to make the best determination for their group.
+Small groups that use the church outside of the worship service may make the best determination for their group.

 In our deliberations, we value the advice offered by the Wisconsin Council of Churches.
 Their recommendations are developed in consultation with public health experts and provides faith-grounded guidance to churches like ours.
 We also carefully monitor public health statistics for Dane County, looking especially at the trends in new cases and the current occupancy of the county’s ICUs.
 Additionally, we rely on members of the COVID Response Team to bring their own “from the clinic” perspectives to our discussions.